brian14708/wh-briefings/statements-releases/2021-06/2021-06-30-fact-sheet-biden-harris-administration-advances-equality-for-transgender-americans.md

 modified_time: 2021-06-30 18:42:49-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/06/30/fact-sheet-biden-harris-administration-advances-equality-for-transgender-americans/
 published_time: 2021-06-30 19:00:00-04:00
-title: "FACT SHEET: Biden- \u2060 Harris Administration Advances Equality for Transgender\
+title: "FACT SHEET: Biden-\u2060Harris Administration Advances Equality for Transgender\_\
-  \ Americans"
+  Americans"
 ---

 On the last day of Pride Month, we reflect on the decades of leadership